namron2331/namron2331/README.md

 ## Objective

-To leverage my passion for cybersecurity and expertise in threat detection and incident response to secure a position as a SOC Analyst or similar role, where I can contribute to the protection from cyber threats, sensitive information and defense of complex networks and systems.
+To apply my passion for cybersecurity and expertise in threat detection and incident response as a SOC Analyst or similar role, protecting sensitive information and defending complex networks and systems against cyber threats.
 ## Skills

 | Skill                                         | Associated Project         |